YottaDB/YDBDoc/ProgGuide/isv.rst

 Provides termination status of the last PIPE CLOSE as follows:

-* -99 when the check times out
+* -99 when the timed (see :ref:`ioproc-timeout`) check on the termination status of the PIPE co-process (of a PIPE device that is not OPEN'd with the INDEPENDENT deviceparameter) times out
-* -98 for unanticipated problems with the check
+* -98 for unanticipated problems with the timed check
-* the negative of the signal value if a signal terminated the co-process.
+* the negative of the signal value if a signal terminated the PIPE co-process.

-If positive, $ZCLOSE contains the exit status returned by the last co-process.
+If positive, $ZCLOSE contains the exit status returned by the last PIPE co-process.

 ------------
 $ZCMDLINE